Wichita expected to lift some restrictions on tattooing

-Zoning regulations in the city of Wichita restrict where tattooing can be done.
+Zoning regulations restrict where tattooing can be done.
 Century II and the Old Town overlay don’t allow the procedure for now, but that could change Tuesday.

 It all has to do with an artist who’s fighting to stay in his shop in Old Town and organizers of a proposed tattoo convention at Century II.